Chicken Coop Roofing Guide

 Bitumen Roofing Sheets

-Bitumen roofing sheets are perhaps the most popular roofing material for garden buildings.
+Bitumen roofing are perhaps the most popular roofing material for garden buildings.
 Lightweight, sturdy, and starting at just £5 per square metre, bitumen roofing sheets are a fantastic all-rounder at a great price.
 What’s more, these sheets only require simple tools for installation, meaning they can be fit by even an inexperienced DIYer.
 You’ll also have a great choice of colours when shopping for bitumen sheets, so you can choose the sheet that’s perfect for you.

 Plastic Roofing Sheets